Azul Zulu Prime Builds of OpenJDK Installation Instructions

 For system requirements and maximum heap size, see Azul Platform Prime System Requirements.
 Our software distributions are signed by an OpenPGP key when appropriate.
 To verify your download, see Product Signing Keys (OpenPGP) for details.

-Once you have downloaded the Azul Zulu Prime Builds of OpenJDK (Azul Zulu Prime JVM) installation package, run an installation command appropriate for your operating system to install Azul Platform Prime in the default mode:
+Customers can download Stable Builds of Azul Zulu Prime Builds of OpenJDK (Azul Zulu Prime) from the Customer Downloads page.
+Once you have downloaded the installation package, run an installation command appropriate for your operating system to install Azul Platform Prime in the default mode:

 Start Using Azul Platform Prime